 She regularly represents publicly held and closely held corporations, developers, contractors, institutional investors, and nonprofit organizations and institutions, blending the unique requirements of nonprofits with their real estate development projects.
 She also has worked on the real estate aspects of independent power projects for non-regulated subsidiaries of public utility companies and independent ventures.

-Her work frequently involves representing clients in negotiating purchases, sales, leases, and financings (including synthetic leasing and other complex financing transactions) for commercial real estate and land development projects.
+Her work frequently involves representing clients in negotiating purchases, sales, leases, and financings (including ground leasing and complex project financing transactions) for commercial real estate and land development projects.
+She has significant experience in ground lease projects, including residential and office condominiums, hotels, retail centers, office building projects, senior housing projects, and other types of commercial, mixed-use and educational institution projects.
+Ms. Johnson also: